 But we often forget to mention that pull ups are also a compound exercise.
 Lifting your whole body from the floor by hanging on a bar requires more power than can be projected through a single muscle.

 It doesn't require much work from the lower portion of the body, but all the upper body muscles, including the lats, traps, deltoids, pecs, biceps, forearms and triceps, get in on the action.

 What are the benefits of doing pull ups everyday?

 First of all, you're building functional strength.
 If you find yourself in a fight, or in any physically demanding situation in real life, you will inevitably realize that there is no way to "isolate" the muscle that will perform the task.

 You need to use your whole body.
 If your workouts are focused too much on isolation exercises, you might build a pretty set of biceps, but they won't be strong in a functional sense.
+There are far less muscles engaged in other exercises when compared with pull ups muscles worked.
 Pull ups build the strength of your whole upper body in a natural way, so that you can use this strength outside of the gym as well.

 Another benefit is saving time.
 If you train each of these muscles separately, you'll need a lot more time to get the job done.
 Pull ups do the job of many exercises through one single movement.

 This means that you can really do them every day, even if you don't feel like going to the gym.
-Having a bar at home and doing a set here or there can be done regularly without spending a dime on expensive gym memberships.
+Having a bar at home and doing a pull-up workout here or there can be done regularly without spending a dime on expensive gym memberships.

 2. You Can Target Muscles From Different Angles